Chris-Froeh/m365-lab/README.md

-# M365 Lab
-This repository is used for my Microsoft 365 and Azure learning environment.
+# M365 Lab This repository is used for my Microsoft 365 and Azure learning environment.
+Commit
+Commit